ansys/DevRelDocs/Markdown/README.md

 The description for the content.
 Can be the same as summary.
 If provided separately, the description will be fed to search engines in the ```<meta name="description">``` HTML metatag.
 If not provided, the HTML description metatag will default to the first 128 characters of the content.
 #### date
 The creation date assigned to this page in ISO-8601 format, ```yyyy-mm-dd```.
 If not supplied, the date will be set to the date of import into the developer portal.
+### version
+The package version is a simple string and follows a pattern defined outside the scope of this document.
+If provided, the version string will be mapped to a version designation in the developer portal.
+A subpage _cannot_ have a different version from the parent package, i.e. the version provided with the main (index) page is binding and authoritative.
+In practice, although providing a version string in a subpage is technically possible, it will not be honored and the package version will be used instead.
 #### status
 The desired publication status of the content.
 One of: unpublished, published.
 If not provided, the content will be published immediately upon import.
 #### access control